Wolfearl/book-genre-platform/README.md

 - Java 24.0.1
 - Spring Boot 3.5.5
 - Spring Data JPA - for working with the database
+- PostgreSQL 16.10
-- H2 Database - embedded database for development
+- Flywaydb - for version control of the database schema (migrations)
 - Maven - for project build purposes

 ### ML Service (Python)